apollographql/apollo/docs/source/tutorial/client.md

   .then(result => console.log(result));
 ```

 Open up your console and run `npm start`.
 This will compile your client app.
 Once it is finished, your browser should open to `http://localhost:3000/` automatically.
-Once the index page opens, open up your console and you should see an object with a `data` property containing the result of our query.
+When the index page opens, open up your [Developer Tools console](https://developers.google.com/web/tools/chrome-devtools/console/) and you should see an object with a `data` property containing the result of our query.
 You'll also see some other properties, like `loading` and `networkStatus`.
 This is because Apollo Client tracks the loading state of your query for you.

 Apollo Client is designed to fetch graph data from any JavaScript frontend.
 No frameworks needed.
 However, there are view layer integrations for different frameworks that makes it easier to bind queries to the UI.